oalieno/DreamStorm/README.md

 ### callback function

+A callback function is call when the response is back and you can start handling the response

-A callback function should have three parameter
+It should have three parameter

 package -> the original request being sent, it's a dictionary